This content was originally featured on PerformanceIN.

 The affiliate marketing industry has grown incredibly over the last decade, and is not only made up of voucher, cashback and loyalty sites.
 There are numerous small publishers that contribute to the growth of affiliate programmes and are extremely valuable to the channel.

 I frequently hear from potential affiliates that affiliate marketing simply doesn’t work for them, although when I look at their sites/blogs I find missed monetisation opportunities in existing content.
-Having a substantial amount of traffic is not a prerequisite to monetise your site; in fact there are small affiliates that can do very well from affiliate marketing.
+Having a substantial amount of traffic is not a prerequisite to monetise your site; in fact, there are small affiliates that can do very well from affiliate marketing.
+If you’d like to find out more about how to recruit non-traditional partners, check out our blog post.

 Today I want to share with you five small publishers that are doing it right in their own niche.
 These sites have their own identity, quality and thoughtful content and above all, they know their audience very well.